 - 16.3.
 Users should exercise caution when extrapolating trip rates, as there are varying degrees of accuracy when extrapolating by different land use, survey sample size, and trip rate calculation parameter.
 In the first instance, users are encouraged to ensure that the average trip rate parameter value of their selected surveys (as shown on the trip rate calculation results screen) is as close as possible to the corresponding size (or other value) of their development scenario (without compromising their selection criteria). - 16.4.
 The reliability and robustness of any extrapolation can be scrutinised by analysing rank order list scatterplot diagrams.
 For example, we can look at the residential land use sub-category 03/A (Houses Privately Owned).
-If surveys are calculated first by Site Area and then by Number of Dwellings, the "line of best fit" on the rank order scatterplot appears to visually fit the data better when calculated by Dwellings than when calculated by Site Area.
-This is because the Site Area option does not account for the varying density of developments within the selected data set, resulting in a greater visual range displayed on the corresponding scatterplot.
-This is quite logical, as when residential trip rates are calculated by Dwelling, we could imagine trip generation increasing by a more proportional amount as developments increase in dwelling numbers.
+If surveys are calculated first by Site Area and then by Number of Dwellings, the "line of best fit" on the rank order scatterplots can sometimes appear to visually fit the data better when calculated by Dwellings than when calculated by Site Area.
+This is because the Site Area option does not account for the varying density of developments within the selected data set, sometimes resulting in a greater visual range displayed on corresponding scatterplots.
+Although this is not evident in scatterplots all the time, the effect is quite logical, as when residential trip rates are calculated by Dwelling, we could imagine trip generation increasing by a more proportional amount as developments increase in dwelling numbers.